Interview Kickstart has enabled over 3500 engineers to uplevel.

 1. They are complete binary trees: This means all levels are totally filled (except maybe the last level), and the nodes in the last level are as left as possible.
 This property makes arrays a suitable data structure for storing binary heaps.

-We can easily calculate indices of a node’s children.
+We can easily calculate the indices of a node’s children.
 So, for parent index i, the left child will be found at index 2*i+1, and the right child will be found at index 2*i+2 (for indices that start with 0).
-Similarly, for a child at index i, its parent can be found at index i/2.
+Similarly, for a child at index i, its parent can be found at index floor((i-1)/2).

-The brilliance of heapification lies in the fact that if all the subtrees in a binary tree are MaxHeaps themselves, the whole tree is a MaxHeap.
-One way to implement this idea would be:
+If all the subtrees in a binary tree are MaxHeaps themselves, the whole tree is a MaxHeap.

 If we successfully do that, we will have transformed the whole binary tree into a valid MaxHeap after processing all the nodes.
-One way to optimize this process is by ignoring all the leaf nodes since they don't have any children:

 This journey ends when we eventually reach the topmost node and process it.